When the power grid goes down, the last thing you want is to wait in line with the unprepared folks at the gas station.

 How to Reuse Old Gasoline

 For gas-powered equipment, fill the fuel tank with one-part fresh gas per one-part old gas.
-Then, if you wanna use old gas for your vehicle, you can just top it off with the new gasoline.
+Then, if you wanna use old gas for your vehicle, just top it off with the new gasoline.